prajankya/AgriMapper/README.md

 # AgriMapper #
 A Precision Agriculture 2D Vegetation Mapping Robot

-## This is a work in progress project ##
-and hence is not suitable for forking yet.

 Check out the Engineering Design [Process Documentation](../../wiki/Documentation)

 ##How to Install